Norton vs Bitdefender 2023: Which Antivirus Is Better?

 14. Free Version — Bitdefender’s Free Plan Includes Malware Protection

 You can sign up for Bitdefender Free without any credit card details.
 You’ll get the basic virus scanner, anti-phishing and anti-fraud protection, web filtering, and optimization tools.
-However, Bitdefender Free is missing ransomware protection so it isn’t full coverage.
-That being said, if you’re not using your device to store sensitive data like banking information or confidential work, Bitdefender’s free version is better than no protection at all.
+However, Bitdefender Free is missing ransomware protection, which isn’t full coverage.
+That said, if you’re not using your device to store sensitive data like banking information or confidential work, Bitdefender’s free version is better than no protection at all.

-15. Money-Back Guarantee — Norton Gives You 60 Days to Test the Service and Get a Full Refund
+15. Money-Back Guarantee — Norton Gives You a Generous 60 Days to Test the Service

-I also found that the process for Norton was a little easier.
-I simply contacted Norton over 24/7 live chat and requested a refund.
-The agent offered to troubleshoot the software and even add a free month to my subscription in an attempt to get me to reconsider.
+I only had to message a Norton representative via its 24/7 live chat to process my refund during my tests.
+The agent offered to troubleshoot the software and even add a free month to my subscription to get me to reconsider.
 However, the agent promptly processed my refund when I confirmed I wanted to cancel.
 I had the money back in my account in 5 days.

 And the Winner Is… Norton